t-donnenfeld/todo-app/README.md

 This is a skeleton of Spring Boot application which should be used as a start point to create a working one.
-The goal of this task is to create simple web application which allows users to create TODOs via REST API.
+The goal of this task is to create simple web application which allows users to create TODOs.
+In addition, the application should expose public REST API in order to allow to manipulate data programmatically.

 Below you may find a proposition of the DB model: